Michael Ostrog

 There are many Jack the Ripper suspects – some are plausible, while others are much less likely to have been the mystery killer.
 One such suspect that you may not know much about is a man named Michael Ostrog.

-But could Ostrog have been Jack the Ripper?
+But could Ostrog have carried out the murders of Jack the Ripper?
 We’ve compiled the evidence to help you discover more about this man and make your own mind up as to his guilt – or innocence.

 Who Was Michael Ostrog?